 Belly buttons are the result of being connected to your mother for 9 months.
-Before you had a bellybutton you and your mother as connected by an umbilical cord which provided you with blood, carbon dioxide and other nutrients you needed to grow.
+Before you had a belly button, you and your mother were connected by an umbilical cord which provided you with blood, carbon dioxide and other nutrients you needed to grow.
 Some people have innie belly buttons and some have outie belly buttons.
 However, some people do not like their natural belly buttons.
 Umbilicoplasty surgery is an ideal procedure for belly button correction.

 Having an outie belly button is quite rare, around only 10% of the entire population have outie belly buttons.
 Having an outie belly button is as rare as being left-handed.
 There is not just one set cause for an outie belly button, there are multiple reasons why someone may have one.
 One of the reasons may be that you may have an umbilical hernia, this when your stomach muscles do not fuse together properly after the cord falls off resulting in a protruding belly button.
 How far apart those muscles also determine how big or small your outie belly button is.
 Essentially every single belly button is a lump of scar tissue.
 Also, some belly buttons are sticking out because they may be clamped a different way after birth, this may be a cause it.

 As around 90% of the population have innie belly buttons the 10% who do not may feel a bit strange or may not like their belly button.
 Having an outie belly can also be very obvious in some cases.
 It may be hard to find clothes that disguise or even hide an outie belly button that may make people feel uncomfortable.
 Also in the case of a hernia, it may be causing the person some pain or discomfort.
 If this is the case a visit to your doctors is needed.

 My umbilicoplasty story